Alzheimer Disease

 | PET Tracer | Target | AD Pattern | Key Points |

-| Amyloid PET (florbetapir, florbetaben, flutemetamol, Pittsburgh compound B) | Fibrillar Aβ plaques | Diffuse cortical uptake (frontal, parietal, temporal, posterior cingulate/precuneus) | Positive in ~30% of cognitively normal elderly ≥65 yr; negative amyloid PET essentially rules out AD |
+| Amyloid PET (florbetapir, florbetaben, flutemetamol, Pittsburgh compound B) | Fibrillar Aβ plaques | Diffuse cortical uptake (frontal, parietal, temporal, posterior cingulate/precuneus) | Prevalence in cognitively normal elderly is age-dependent, rising with each decade — approximately 10–40% of cognitively normal elderly (lower at age 65, higher at age 85+); a negative amyloid PET makes biologically defined AD very unlikely |

-| Tau PET (flortaucipir / AV-1451) | Paired helical filament tau (3R/4R) | Medial temporal → lateral temporal → parietal → frontal (mirrors Braak staging) | More closely correlates with cognitive symptoms than amyloid PET; FDA-approved 2020 |
+| Tau PET (flortaucipir / AV-1451) | Paired helical filament tau (mixed 3R/4R) | Medial temporal → lateral temporal → parietal → frontal (mirrors Braak staging) | More closely correlates with cognitive symptoms than amyloid PET; FDA-approved 2020.
+Flortaucipir selectively binds AD-type 3R/4R PHF tau; poor binding to pure 3R tauopathies (Pick disease) or pure 4R tauopathies (PSP, CBD) — thus a positive scan supports AD-type tau specifically |

 | FDG-PET | Glucose metabolism (neuronal activity) | Temporoparietal & posterior cingulate/precuneus hypometabolism | Frontal sparing early; primary sensorimotor and visual cortex spared; pattern distinguishes AD from FTD |